devtech-cloud-infra/cicd-helm-Argo/README.md

 # ci-cd-to-kubernetes
 CI/CD PIPELINE TO KUBERNETES
-This repository demonstrates an end-to-end CI/CD pipeline that builds a Docker image and deploys it to a Kubernetes cluster.
+This project follows GitOps principles.
+CI builds and pushes the Docker image, while ArgoCD continuously syncs the Helm chart from Git to Kubernetes, ensuring declarative and auditable deployment

 # What This Project Shows
 - Dockerized application